Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Simulation and Results

 \subsection{DSRRP solution comparison}

-The repair and restoration problem is solved using four methods: 1) a cluster-first DSRRP-second (C-DSRRP) approach presented in \cite{Arif2016}, the method clusters the damaged components to the depot, then solves DSRRP; 2) the priority-based method presented in Section \ref{PB_method}; 3) an assignment-based method where the damaged components are assigned to the crews, then DSRRP is solved (A-DSRRP), which is similar to Steps 1-8 in Algorithm 1; 4) Reoptimization Algorithm.
+The repair and restoration problem is solved using five methods: 1) a cluster-first DSRRP-second (C-DSRRP) approach presented in \cite{Arif2016}, the method clusters the damaged components to the depot, then solves DSRRP; 2) the priority-based method presented in Section \ref{PB_method}; 3) an assignment-based method where the damaged components are assigned to the crews, then DSRRP is solved (A-DSRRP), which is similar to Steps 1-8 in Algorithm 1; 4) Reoptimization algorithm; 5) CPLEX with warm start using the Reoptimization algorithm solution.

-Once an outage occur, the distribution network is reconfigured, and the DGs are dispatched to restore as many customers as possible, before conducting the repairs.
+Once an outage occurs, the distribution network is reconfigured, and the DGs are dispatched to restore as many customers as possible, before conducting the repairs.
 A random event is generated on the IEEE 123-bus system, where 14 lines are damaged, four of which are damaged by trees.
 Fig. \ref{IEEE123_0} shows the recovery operation of the distribution system to the outages before the repairs; i.e., the state of the system at time $t=0$.
 The solution shown in Fig. \ref{IEEE123_0} is obtained regardless of the solution algorithm used, as the algorithms will only affect the repair schedule and the network operation during the repairs.
-Before the outage, all switches are closed except 151-300 and 54-94.
-Since line 7-8 is damaged, the circuit breaker at the substation is opened.
+Before the outage, all switches are closed except 151-300 and 54-94. {Since line 7-8 is damaged, the circuit breaker at the substation is opened.
 Sectionalizer 28-168 is switched off, forming a small microgrid, to serve the loads at buses 28 to 30.
-Similarly, switches 44-165, 151-300, 60-160, 60-169, 77-172, 97-174, and 97-197 are opened to form additional microgrids using the DGs in the network.
-The repair/tree clearing times and required resources are given in Table \ref{Data_input}.
-The estimated repair time is assumed to be accurate, and the time limit is set to be 3600 seconds \cite{last_mile}.
+Similarly, switches 44-165, 77-172, 97-174, 97-197, 108-175 and 108-176 are opened and 151-300 is closed to form additional microgrids using the DGs in the network.
+Switches 60-160 and 60-169 are opened so that the PV+BESS at bus 62 can form a microgrid.
+The battery at bus 2 can serve the local load in the first few hours after the damage.} The repair/tree-clearing times and required resources are given in Table \ref{Data_input}.
+The estimated repair time is assumed to be accurate.
 It is assumed that each crew can carry 30 units of resources, and the required capacities ($Cap^R_r$) for the 6 types of resources are \{3, 2.5, 2, 1, 4, 1\}.
 A summary of the results and performances of different solution methods is shown in Table \ref{summary_alg}.
+The time limit is set to be 3600 seconds \cite{last_mile} for all methods except for the last one (CPLEX with a warm start) in order to find the optimal solution.